-- Place a glass with a 1-to-1 ratio of water and vinegar in the top rack of the dishwasher.
-Some people also do this when running a regular wash cycle with dishes inside and as a natural rinsing or descaling agent.
+- Place a glass with a 1-to-1 ratio of water and vinegar in the top rack of an empty dishwasher.
+Some people also do this for maintenance while running a regular wash cycle with dishes (on normal temp mode) as a natural rinsing or descaling agent.

-- Run unit while empty on Sanitize mode or the hottest setting available.
+- If choosing to run the machine with only vinegar and water and no dishes, set the machine to Sanitize Mode or the hottest setting available and run the cycle.
 Or check the user manual for instructions, particularly for specific machines with features such as steam, etc.

 - Use a dishwasher cleaning agent, which usually comes in tab or powder form, but is also available in liquid form with some brands.
 This should remove at least grime, help to descale such as vinegar might, and help fight odor issues, depending on the product used.
 Some brands may even help to address problems with mold, drainage concerns, and so forth.

 - Run a cycle on Sanitize mode or as instructed by the product manufacturers.